Media Literacy

 📚 Explore Tools, Games and Learning Resources

-On this page, you’ll find some of the best resources available for building your media literacy.
 Whether you’re a complete beginner, a teacher, an activist, or just someone who wants to sharpen their filters, there’s something here for you – from interactive games and fact-checking tools to image forensics and video explainers.

 We’ll keep updating the list, so check back regularly – and if you have a great resource to share, we’d love to hear from you!
-Contact us here
+Contact us here!

 🗓️ Media Literacy Week

 Each year, Media Literacy Week celebrates and promotes the power of critical thinking in the digital age.
-Keep an eye out – we’ll be supporting it and sharing ways to get involved!

 Global Media and Information Literacy Week (UNESCO)